YimiAChack/GSKN/README.md

 For more details, please see our [Paper](https://arxiv.org/submit/3687651).

 #### Installation
-We strongly recommend users to use miniconda to install the following packages (link to pytorch)
+We strongly recommend users to use miniconda to install the following packages

 ```
 python=3.6.2